soyeon0508/Comic_Era_Clustering/README.md

-# Comic_Translation
+# Comic_Era_Clustering
-The repository for MLOps project: Translating Comics
+The repository for MLOps project: Clustering era of Korean comics through unsupervised and semi-supervised learning using dialogues or images